Pan Bouyoucas: History

 Bouyoucas was born to Greek parents and emigrated to Canada in 1963.
 After studies in architecture, in Montreal and New York City, he obtained a BFA (theatre and film) at Concordia University, and worked a few years as a film critic.
 In the 1970s he published two novels, then wrote mostly for radio and the theatre, both in French and English.
 Since 1995, he has published ten novels, a collection of short stories, and a book for children.
 He has been nominated for several Canadian and international awards and his theatrical plays have been translated and staged in several countries.

 According to Kathleen Kellett of Ryerson University and Kirsty Bell of Mount Allison University, the work of Pan Bouyoucas is defined by plurality and diversity: “Cultural diversity, because the author was born in Lebanon and some of his stories evoke the Greek origins of his parents.
 Linguistic diversity, since Bouyoucas is both a translator and a novelist who publishes in French and sometimes in English.
 Finally, literary pluralism, since Bouyoucas' work includes novels, novellas, short stories and plays, in which he explores many sub-genres, from magic realism to detective stories.
 From his first publication, Le dernier souffle (1975), to his most recent, Ce matin sur le toit de l'arc-en-ciel (2017), his output lends itself to analyses of topics of great contemporary relevance: cross-culturality, socio-political critique, issues of language and translation, play with literary genres, family dynamics, magic realism, and the question of origins, among others.
 Bouyoucas' work travels between Quebec and Greece, probing all the while the issues and challenges of the contemporary world.”

+In 2025, Pan Bouyoucas was named by his alma mater Great Concordian in recognition of his achievements.